likhit-vivek/Cloud-Gateway/README.md

 * We collectively worked for approximately 110 hrs for project 2.
 * Approximately 30 collective hours were spent in planning, design and discussion about the project.
 This includes the time we spend for the initial project proposal.
 * Approximately 60 collective hours were spend in coding and debugging.
-* Around 20 collective hours were spend in analyzing the results and making the report.
+* Around 20 collective hours were spent in analyzing the results and making the report.

 ## Project Specification
 Our project focuses on implementing the seamless integration/transfer of tasks from a private cloud to a public cloud when the private cloud overloads over a specific limit.
 For this purpose, we are simulating a private cloud with a fixed number of homogeneous machines and created a script which generates tasks randomly to overload the private cloud.
 The usage of each of the machines as well as the average usage of the whole private cloud is being continuously monitored and as soon as the average usage goes over 80%, we are moving the tasks to one of the active machines in the public cloud.
 To reduce fragmentation, we are using Heaps to store the tasks and machines in an order, within the code, so that the tasks can be assigned/rearranged efficiently.